Astor63/TPS-Mods/Work In Progress/Gears Fix/Supernova Fix/ReadMe.md

 `ShieldPartDefinition'GD_Shields.Material.Material4_VeryRare_NovaSpike_Maliwan'`

-... and that make it spawn with four random different materials affecting the shield capacity, Nova damage, and Nova radius.
+... and that's the reason why the *SuperNova* can spawn with four random different materials affecting the shield capacity, Nova damage, and Nova radius.

 Not clear? ...
-Well, perhaps it will be more easy to compare (and understand) how the *Random Material Grade Bonuses* difference affects the shield capacity (Capacity), Nova damage (Special 01), and Nova radius (Special 02) in a table:
+Well, perhaps it will be more easy to compare (and understand) how the *Random Material Grade Bonuses* differences affect the *SuperNova* capacity (Capacity), Nova damage (Special 01), and Nova radius (Special 02) in a table:

 | -Material Grade Bonuses- | Capacity      | Special 01 (Nova Damage) | Special 02 (Nova Radius) |
 | -------------            | ------------- | -------------            |-------------             |